Legal aid can help you pay for legal advice, legal representation (and mediation, which is covered here).

 If you are a parent (or someone who holds parental responsibility for a child, for example a grandparent with a residence or special guardianship order or a child arrangements order that says the child should live with you) and social services begin court proceedings about the child called “care proceedings” you will be automatically entitled to legal aid regardless of your income.
 See more here.

 If you need to seek an injunction to protect you or your child from domestic abuse, violence or harassment you may qualify for legal aid as long as you meet the means test (the means test is not so strict for injunction cases).
 See our page about making sure you are safe at court.
+See also the Advicenow video and accompanying materials about applying for an injunction here.

 In cases where your child is at risk of being abducted to another country or has been abducted to another country you may qualify for legal aid as long as you meet the means test.